pipe-cd/pipecd/docs/content/en/docs/user-guide/automated-deployment-analysis.md

         ) * 100
 ```

-Place it under the `.pipe/` directory, as in [the example](https://github.com/pipe-cd/examples/blob/master/.pipe/analysis-template.yaml).
 The full list of configurable `AnalysisTemplate` fields are [here](/docs/user-guide/configuration-reference/#analysis-template-configuration).

 An `ANALYSIS` stage can reference a template with `template` field:
 ```yaml